tegaomare/Code-Qiuz/Readme.md

 ## Usage Instructions

-AS A User you will take a timed quiz on JavaScript fundamentals, that stores high scores, so that you can gauge my progress compared to my peers
+AS A User you will take a timed quiz on JavaScript fundamentals, that stores high scores, so that you can store your progress and compared to your peers.

 ### Specifications
 This app runs in the browser and  feature dynamically updated HTML and CSS powered by JavaScript.